-Our independent directors, all of whose service commenced upon the completion of our IPO, each receive (i) \$25,000 annual cash compensation, payable in equal quarterly installments, and (ii) \$30,000 in restricted stock units ("RSUs"), which were issued pursuant to our 2020 Equity Incentive Plan upon completion of our IPO and will vest quarterly commencing 90 days after the completion of our initial public offering.
+Our independent directors each receive (i) \$25,000 annual cash compensation, payable in equal quarterly installments, and (ii) \$30,000 in restricted stock units ("RSUs"), which were issued pursuant to our 2020 Equity Incentive Plan.
+Aside from Ms. Li, who received stock compensation on the date of her appointment in December 2021, which vests quarterly in equal installments over one year, all other directors' stock compensation has fully vested.
 In addition, the chairman of our audit committee is entitled to receive an additional \$5,000 annual retainer for his additional responsibilities, which retainer will be payable in equal quarterly installments.
 Directors will also be reimbursed for reasonable expenses incurred in connection with the performance of their duties.
-No compensation has been awarded to any directors who were not executive officers for the fiscal years ended June 30, 2021 and 2020.
+No compensation has been awarded to any directors who were not executive officers for the fiscal years ended June 30, 2022 and 2021.